-We’ll take a look at some mixed breed horses in this article that are surprisingly exquisite.
+We’ll take a look at some mixed horse breeds in this article that are surprisingly exquisite.
 Some of these hybrids have specific names, as they’re more popular.
 Others are a bit obscure and don’t have set names.

 1. Appendix Horse